*Recommended by The Washington Post*

 The DIY Vanilla Extract Kit contains chopped-up, vine-ripened split pods, perfect for making your own vanilla extract.
 We have 10 grams of chopped vanilla and room to add 100ml of your favorite spirit.

-Fill the jar with the vodka, whiskey or rum and let it infuse for at least two weeks, but it only gets better with time.
+Fill the jar with the vodka, whiskey or rum and let it infuse for at least a month, but it only gets better with time.
 Top off frequently, and use as you'd use any other vanilla extract.
-We also recommend spreading a small piece of plastic wrap or wax paper over the top of the jar (underneath the cap) to form an extra tight seal.

 - Chai Spice Cake with Ginger Cream Cheese Frosting